Obbaron/ampm-analysis/docs/CLUSTERING.md

 The single-pass DBSCAN we'd love to run can't fit 80M points × 80M neighbor matrix in memory.
 Two options:

-**Option A: downsample-and-propagate.** Run DBSCAN on a representative sample (say 200k points), then assign every other point to its nearest sample's cluster via a BallTree.
+**Option A: downsample-and-propagate.** Run DBSCAN on a representative sample (say 800k points), then assign every other point to its nearest sample's cluster via a BallTree.
 Fast but fragile — at low representative density, clusters fragment because the sample doesn't capture them all.

 **Option B: chunked DBSCAN.** Process overlapping layer ranges.
 Within a chunk, DBSCAN runs on the full data for that chunk.
 Overlapping rows in adjacent chunks get matched and labels are merged via union-find.

-We default to **Option B** because it's robust at full data density.

 ```python
 from ampm.clustering import cluster_dbscan_chunked